zoxpx/pxdocs/content/reference/CLI/credentials.md

 {{</info>}}

 ## Related topics

-* For information about how to integrate Portworx with Kubernetes Secrets, refer to the [Kubernetes Secrets](/key-management/kubernetes-secrets/) page.
+* For information about integrating Portworx with Kubernetes Secrets, refer to the [Kubernetes Secrets](/key-management/kubernetes-secrets/) page.